When parents object to their child being vaccinated

 • They will not be eligible for family assistance payments if their child is not up-to-date on their vaccinations.

-• From 1 January 2016, conscientious objection and vaccination objection on non-medical grounds will no longer be a valid exemption from immunisation requirements.
+• Conscientious objection and objection on non-medical grounds is no longer a valid exemption from immunisation requirements.

 • If parents/guardians change their mind: